THE BIO-CRIME MODEL OF COOPERATION

 The core of the best practice is represented by the development of a formal cooperation agreement

-among the main actors involved in tackling Transnational Organised Crime (TOC) related to the illegal animal trade, i.e. Justice, Veterinary Public Health and Law enforcements on the two sides of the border.
+among the main actors involved in tackling Transnational Organised Crime (TOC) related to the illegal animal trade and spreading of zoonotic diseases, i.e. Justice, Veterinary Public Health and Law enforcements on the two sides of the border.

 The Public Entities involved are Procura della Repubblica di Udine and Staatsanwaltschaft Klagenfurt, Veterinary Services of Friuli Venezia Giulia Region and Land Kärnten, Polizia Italiana and Austrian Polizei.
 The Bio-crime Centre has an office inside the International Police Cooperation Centre (IPCC) of Thörl-Maglern and two local units at the Central Veterinary Directions of Friuli Venezia Giulia Region in Trieste (Italy) and Land Kärnten in Klagenfurt (Austria).

-This model can be easily replicated on a European scale because the IPCC, Justice and Health infrastructures already exist.
-It is only a matter of increasing cooperation simultaneously on the two sides of each border.
+This model can be easily replicated and scaled up on a European dimension because the IPCC, Justice and Health infrastructures already exist.
+It is only a matter of increasing cooperation simultaneously on the sides of each border.